c0d3runn3r/flash-board-lib/README.md

 **Element rendering**
 As was stated earlier, Elements are opinionated views.
 Elements express their view by overriding `.render(format)` and returning a render in the format requested.
 Any format that is unsupported should `return super(format)` so the base class can return a default rendering.

 In order that we may use renders intelligently, a caching system is in place that relies on another override: `.summary()`.
 An element summary is a string that uniquely identifies the state of a render.
 For example, suppose you are rendering a car with a state for each door position (open or closed).
 You might choose to return a `summary` of `cccc` if the doors were all closed, or `oocc` if the front ones are open.
 The exact schema is up to you; what matters is that two identical summary strings always produce the same render.
 If something happens that makes you think your render may have changed (for example, your car asset fires a `door_position_change` event) you will need to call `this.dirty()`.
-This will cause the base Element to check `.summary`; if it has changed, a `summary_changed` event will be fired.
+This will cause the base Element to check `.summary`; if it has changed, a `change` event will be fired.

 Making a custom Element therefore requires four things:
 1. Subclass Element, passing a custom asset class matcher to the base class constructor, e.g. `super({ asset_class_matcher: /car/i })`